nerves-networking/vintage_net/README.md

   (e.g., 24)
 * `:netmask` - either this or `prefix_length` is used to determine the subnet.
 * `:gateway` - the default gateway for this interface (optional)
+* `:name_servers` - a list of name servers for static configurations (optional)
+* `:domain` - a search domain for DNS

-Wired Ethernet connections are monitored for Internet connectivity.
+Wired Ethernet connections are monitored for Internet connectivity if a default gateway is available.
 When internet-connected, they are preferred over all other network technologies even when the others provide default gateways.

 ### WiFi